Prevex_water_185264129

 Phasing out lead – second in importance after recycled plastic

 LCA analyses show that one of the most important steps towards environmentally friendly production is to phase out lead from our products.
 Lead is present in brass, a raw material Prevex has used in certain products.
 Lead is a substance harmful to both humans and the environment, even in small amounts.
-Starting in spring 2025, brass will be replaced with other materials in kitchen water traps, and later the same change will be made for bathroom water traps.

 Environmental issues related to lead